 Yellow Dragon is a Dragon Fruit or Pitahaya variety that comes from the genus Selenicereus and the species megalanthus.
-This variety is native to Northern South America, where it is also known as the Colombiana variety.
+This variety is native to Northern South America, also known as the Colombiana variety.
 If your looking for a challenge and some of the best-tasting fruit, look no further.
 Yellow Dragon is the one for you.
 Spicy Exotics collected this variety from a tropical grower in California.

 The growth of Yellow Dragon is three-sided and olive green in color.
 Three small spins occur along the edge of the cutting, with the edge of the cutting dipping between spins.
 Two significant challenges in growing this variety are its susceptibility to heat and cold.
 Secondly, during excess rainfall, this variety tends to experience rust.
 For these reasons, Spicy Exotics does not recommend this variety for beginners.

 The flower is a medium-sized bloom, with the inner petals white and the outer petals yellow and white.
 This is very similar to other Hylocereus species.
 However, the shape of the flower resembles a bell.
 The flower buds are identical to most Selenicereus species emerging with tiny hair-like spines on the bud’s base.
 Flowers open just after sunset and close at sunrise.
 While open, the air is filled with a perfume-like aroma that smells very sweet.
 Flowers are self-fertile, but we recommend hand pollination to ensure fruit to set.